Kong/kong/README.md

 See our [benchmark report](http://getkong.org/about/benchmark/).

-## Ressources
+## Resources

 Kong comes in many shapes.
 While this repository contains its core's source code, other repos are also under active development:

-- [Kong-Docker](https://github.com/Mashape/docker-kong): A Dockerfile for running Kong in Docker.
+- [Kong Docker](https://github.com/Mashape/docker-kong): A Dockerfile for running Kong in Docker.
-- [Kong-Vagrant](https://github.com/Mashape/kong-vagrant): A Vagrantfile for provisioning a development ready environment for Kong.
+- [Kong Vagrant](https://github.com/Mashape/kong-vagrant): A Vagrantfile for provisioning a development ready environment for Kong.
+- [Kong Homebrew](https://github.com/Mashape/homebrew-kong): Homebrew Formula for Kong.
+- [Kong Distributions](https://github.com/Mashape/kong-distributions): Packaging scripts for deb, rpm and osx distributions.

 ## Roadmap